OctoMind-dev/octomind-mcp/README.md

 - APIKEY the apikey for octomind api
 - OCTOMIND_API_URL  base url for the api endpoint to use. defaults to https://app.octomind.dev/api
+- TESTTARGET_ID the id of the test target to use for notifications and resource (optional, will be set when you first ask for a test report etc.)

 ## Tools